-One issue right off the bat is that it is not as well discussed in engineering as other UX industry best practices.
+One issue right off the bat is that it is not as well discussed in engineering as other user experience (UX) best practices are.
 UX instructor Ashley Karr, for instance, explains that “Something as fundamental to the human experience as ethics ought to be a fundamental part of human-centred design”, and laments the fact that moral decision-making at the design stage is overlooked to the point of being ill-defined.

 It is vital, therefore, that a proper definition is devised.
 Here, design ethics is used to refer to the design engineering of a product with its end-users’ best interests, particularly their health, safety, and privacy, taken into consideration.
-Although privacy is, of course, a crucial aspect of the UX too, let’s consider how the ethics of design can be so important as to sometimes be a question of life or death using medical technology (medtech, namely patient alarms) as an example.
+Although privacy is, of course, a crucial aspect of the UX too, let’s consider how the ethics of design can be so important as to sometimes be a question of life or death, using medtech (namely patient alarms) as an example.